 For all other illnesses, please seek advice from the school office.

 The school does not administer non-prescribed drugs or medication.
 This includes paracetamol, Calpol, aspirin, Ibuprofen or other pain killers, cough syrups, creams, ointments or oils.

 The school prefers that all prescription medication is administered by parents at home.
 Usually, a prescribed medication is required to be taken 3 times per day.
 This can therefore be administered by parents or carers as follows:

 Where a child can attend school while recovering from a illness or a condition is being treated, and in cases where non-administration of medicines during the school day would be detrimental to the child’s health or recovery, the parent can request that the school administer medicines during the school day.
-Parents will need to complete the appropriate forms and give all details of the illness and the medication required.
+Parents will need to request that the medicines are prescribed by a doctor and then complete the appropriate forms and give all details of the illness and the medication required.
 This information should be updated by parents as and when any amendments are made, and new forms completed to maintain an accurate records.

 Medicines must be received in their original container / packaging, and the amount received in school recorded.
 Before accepting medicines in school, staff should check that the dispensing label matches the completed form with the following information:

 Changes of dosages cannot be amended by a parent.
 No medication will be accepted or administered without completed forms with parents / carers consent.
 Designated members of staff (usually first-aiders) will be asked to administer medication.

 The only medication that children are allowed to administer themselves are as follows:

 Parents must complete the appropriate forms and ensure that medications are provided to school.